RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: data-state="history" data-background-image="images/1920px-Racknitz_-_The_Turk_3.webp" -->
 ## 1769 <!-- .element: class="year" -->
 ## Early automatons
-Complex mechanical devices have a long history, the earliest known analog computer being the _Antikythera mechanism_ now over 2000 thousand years old.
+Complex mechanical devices have a long history, the earliest known analog computer is the _Antikythera mechanism_ now over 2000 thousand years old.
 There are even old accounts from China of a realistic human-shaped automaton that could walk and sing.

 Mechanical marvels pop up repeatedly in many cultures, but at least one is actually a fraud: Wolfgang von Kempelen's 1769 chess playing Turk automaton which secretly incorporated a human inside to control the machine.
 245 years later a new online "crowdworking" business was created that that hired workers to perform online tasks that were often used to compensate for machine failings or generate machine training data - Amazon's Mechanical Turk service.